mne-tools/mne-python/doc/manual/pitfalls.rst

 However, if the users save intermediate results to disk, they should be aware that this may lead to loss in precision.
-The reason is that writing to disk is 32-bit by default and the typecasting to 64-bit does not recover the lost precision.
+The reason is that writing to disk is 32-bit by default and then typecasting to 64-bit does not recover the lost precision.
 In case you would like to retain the 64-bit accuracy, there are two
 possibilities: